vanilladucky/MoveInLo/README.md

 npx expo start --clear
 ```

-Starting Development Server (To test on mobile)
+Starting Development Server (To index on mobile)
 > Note: You will need to install expo on your mobile device to use this feature.
 ```
 npx expo start --tunnel